blackboard/BBDN-LTI-Adv-Node/packages/ui/README.md

-# Amazon Interactive Video Service app for Learning Management Systems
+# LTI Advantage Test Application

-Welcome to the Amazon Interactive Video Servic, built for Learning Management Systems and app developers to provide an easy way for users to create and embed videos.
+Welcome to the LTI Advantage Test Application, built for Learning Management Systems and app developers to provide an easy way for users to explor the capabilities of LTI Advantage.

 ## Contents